NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 | WAC    | 2     | 8        | VIS610      | 612.6           | 9.8            |
 +--------+-------+----------+-------------+-----------------+----------------+

+OSIRIS images also include an off-limb footprint that is automatically shown in addition to the on-body footprint.
+Sliders are available in the search tab to change the opacity and contrast of the mapped image and the depth in the camera frustum at which the off-limb image is displayed.
+There are checkboxes in the search results list that allow hiding/showing both the on-body and off-limb footprints.

 ### NIS tab (Eros only)

 The NIS tab provides an interface for searching, displaying, and